Johnny Torrio: Move to Chicago

 By 1909, Torrio moved to Chicago.
 "Big Jim" Colosimo, who had become head of a burgeoning vice empire in Chicago is reputed to have invited him to the city to help him deal with Black Hand extortionists.
-After doing so, Torrio became a top lieutenant in Colosimo's organization, rising to underboss by 1914.
+One of these instances is assumed to be the death of Black Hand extortionists Felice Danello, Stefano Danello, and Pasquale Damico on the night of November 22nd, 1911.
+At the Rock Island Railroad underpass at Archer near Clark St., Felice and Damico were killed by a hail of bullets, with Stefano dying weeks later in the hospital.
+Torrio became a top lieutenant in Colosimo's organization, rising to underboss by 1914.

 In 1919, Al Capone arrived in Chicago and started working as a bouncer and bartender at one of the Colosimo gang establishments, the Four Deuces at 2222 S. Wabash Street.

 Colosimo murder

 When Prohibition went into effect in 1920, Torrio pushed for the gang to enter into bootlegging, but Colosimo stubbornly refused.
 In March 1920, Colosimo secured an uncontested divorce from Victoria Moresco.
-A month later, he and Dale Winter eloped to West Baden Springs, Indiana.
+A month later, he and singer Dale Winter, the star attraction at his club, eloped to West Baden Springs, Indiana.
 Upon their return, he bought a home on the South Side.
 On May 11, 1920, Colosimo drove to Colosimo's Cafe to meet an associate he had never met before.
 He was shot and killed a few minutes after entering the restaurant by a gunman hiding in the cloak room.
 A bullet entered Colosimo's brain, behind his right ear.
 Contract killer Frankie Yale had allegedly traveled from New York to Chicago and personally killed longtime gang boss Colosimo at the behest of Torrio.
 Although suspected by Chicago police, Yale was never officially charged.
 Colosimo was allegedly murdered because he stood in the way of his gang making bootlegging profits, having "gone soft" after his marriage with Winter.